Share with your friends

 Originally, the neighboring Creole and Cajun cuisines were markedly different.
 Over the centuries, the distinctions between the two blurred as cooks on both sides adopted each other's dishes.

-However, food mavens can spot the unique qualities because the cooks of each cuisine modified the borrowed dishes in keeping with their culinary heritage (see my Cuisine Insights section later on this page for details).
+However, food mavens can spot the unique qualities because the cooks of each cuisine modified the borrowed dishes in keeping with their culinary heritage.

 Origin